 As pupil numbers have doubled since the school was first opened, the original latrine block is no longer enough.
 We are separating male and female facilities by building an additional latrine block for girls and female teachers.

-This will be one of our biggest latrine blocks with individual cubicles.
+This will be one of our biggest latrine blocks with seven individual cubicles.
 These facilities will help to encourage more girls to stay in school as they grow up.

 Construction work on the latrines got off to a slow start with limestone bedrock close to the surface making excavation challenging.
 The children were moved safely away, before blasting began on the massive boulders in the latrine pit.

 With the pit cleared, work has progressed well on the concrete-block work before construction of the concrete slab.